My name is Andy Teh. I’m based in the beautiful island of Penang, Malaysia, where I was born and spent my formative years.

 - Peak performance for endurance sports, including training, nutrition, and psychology; and

 - Road cycling, a sport I returned to recently after a decade-long hiatus, and cycling paraphernalia.

-How to install the meta-analysis commands metan and metafunnel in Stata.
+- How to install the meta-analysis commands metan and metafunnel in Stata.
 I wrote this article on one of my earlier blogs in 2012.
 Because of its historical popularity and presumed usefulness to those on older versions of Stata, I decided to port the article over to this site.
-I didn’t think there was much value in republishing my other articles on the use of Stata, given the abundance of quality resources available on this topic.
+I didn’t think there was much value in republishing my other articles on the use of Stata, given the abundance of quality resources now available on this topic.

 - Vintage mechanical keyboards, in particular International Business Machines (IBM) Model M and Model F keyboards.
 For several years, I collected these buckling-spring switch, aka “clicky”, keyboards.
 What started out as a curiosity about the IBM Model M keyboard turned into an obsession over its predecessor, the IBM Model F, the key switch feel and overall quality of which I much preferred.
 In my quest for owning the perfect daily-driver keyboard (which turned out to be an IBM Model F PC/AT), I acquired a surplus of keyboards and parts through several rather obscure sources.
 I have sold most of these items to other members of the international mechanical keyboard community.
 Though I moved on to a Kinesis Model 100 (contoured keyboard) – to help my wrist repetitive strain injury (RSI) and bilateral carpal tunnel syndrome (CTS) – I still have a small collection of vintage IBM keyboard parts, which I will likely trim further in the future.
 Among my collection are some genuine (non-repro) IBM Model M/F keycaps for sale – get in touch if you need the odd replacement keycap or two.